20 Months Old Baby Food – Ideas, Chart and Recipes

 8. Water

 Water helps in numerous bodily functions such as digestion, the creation of saliva and regulating body temperature.
-The activity of your child and the consumption of water needs to be directly proportional at all times.
+The activity of your child and the consumption of water need to be directly proportional at all times.
 Even if your little one isn’t playing around all the time, keeping up with the daily water intake is essential in every way.

 The activities of your little one will begin to increase as he approaches the 2-year mark.
 Therefore, his calorie requirement will now begin to approach closer to 1400, even though his appetite stays more or less the same.

-Best Foods for twenty-month-old Baby
+Best Foods for Twenty-month-old Baby

 Your dinner ideas for your little one can be enhanced by including certain foods in the diet of your 20-month-old baby.